18kian18/Abu-Villa/README.md

 Welcome to **Abu Villa** world of drone building!
 Crafting your own drone is not just a technical endeavor;  its a journey of creativity, innovation, and hands-on learning.
 In this guide, we`ll walk you through the exciting process of assembling your very own 5-inch drone.

+# Building a Drone

+Welcome to **Abu Villa** world of drone building!
+Crafting your own drone is not just a technical endeavor; it's a journey of creativity, innovation, and hands-on learning.
+In this guide, we'll walk you through the exciting process of assembling your very own 5-inch drone.

 # Parts List
 | Component       |                                                  | Links                 |     price      |